Pressure on Uzbekistan to end child cotton labour

 "By signing this pledge we are showing our unwavering commitment to the cause," the Adidas group said in a statement.

-Fashion group H&M said: "We will maintain this pledge until the elimination of this practice is independently verified by the International Labour Organization (ILO)."'Can't trace'
+Fashion group H&M said: "We will maintain this pledge until the elimination of this practice is independently verified by the International Labour Organization (ILO)."

 But industry figures admit that any boycott is difficult to put into practice because companies are unable to trace the origin of cotton in their products.